 The Tate Modern

 The Tate Modern is my favorite museum in London.
-I love their innovative contemporary art exhibits, their cool industrial re-design of the old power plant and, of course, their viewing platform.
+I love their innovative contemporary art exhibits, their cool industrial re-design of the old power plant and they have one of my favorite bookstores in London.
+So check those out but don’t miss the viewing platform.
 It offers London city views from the 5th floor of the boiler building.

 I am fond of the north facing view of St Paul’s cathedral and the Millennium Bridge.
 This is an ‘easy win’ for views if you are already visiting the museum.
 The Tate is a quick fifteen minute walk to the Shard so you can combine the two spots into a view-stravaganza of an afternoon.

 Tips for visiting: The museum is free (except for special exhibits) and the platform is open when the museum is open.